Written by Rhiannon Stone, Registered Dietitian

 Medical conditions or treatment

 To make things more interesting, hunger can be divided into different types, all initiating unique emotional and physical reactions.
 These include:

-Physical/Stomach Hunger: We all know that dull gurgle in our stomach that can fire away prior to a meal time or you might experience nausea, a headache, stomach pain, feel dizzy or shaky.
-These are the body’s physical responses to notify us it requires refueling.
+Physical/Stomach Hunger: We all know that dull gurgle in our stomach that can fire away prior to a meal time, or you might experience nausea, a headache, stomach pain, feel dizzy or shaky.
+These are the body’s physical responses to notify us it requires refuelling.

 Mouth Hunger: Or cravings, is the response we have when we crave the pleasure of food, rather than to eat for fuel.
 Cravings can also be a way for our body to tell us it needs a quick source of energy if we are under-eating which is a primitive response to famine.

 Heart/Head Hunger: This type of hunger is a response to our emotions and how we’re feeling mentally rather than physically.
-This could be eating due to boredom, stress, anxiety or sadness.
+Sometimes called emotional hunger, this could be eating due to boredom, stress, anxiety or sadness.
 It could also be a learned behaviour such as avoiding or choosing foods based on an event or something we have seen in the media.

 Although the varying types of hunger and the influences on reduced appetite may affect our desire to consume food, we need to keep in mind that food provides our bodies with the nutrition to maintain weight and keep us energised and strong.
 Think of food like the fuel we put in our car.
 If there is no fuel, there is nothing powering us to continue through our day!